digital-twins-in-action/book/code/ch03/README.md

 - A LoRaWAN sensor that uses over the air activation (OTAA) e.g. this Dragino indoor temperature / humidity sensor https://www.dragino.com/products/temperature-humidity-sensor/item/199-lht52.html
 - An S3 bucket in your AWS account where you can upload the Lambda function code (the deployment bucket).

-## Preparing the Lambda function code
+### Preparing the Lambda function code
-After you have made any modifications to the Lambda function code (for example to implement a decoder function for your sepcific LoRaWAN sensor payload), you must zip it up with the following command
+After you have made any modifications to the Lambda function code (for example to implement a decoder function for your specific LoRaWAN sensor payload), you must zip it up with the following command

 ```
-zip lambda.zip message_decoder.py
+zip message_decoder_lambda.zip message_decoder.py
 ```
-Then upload the `lambda.zip` file to your S3 bucket.
+Then upload the `message_decoder_lambda.zip` file to your S3 bucket.

-## Deploying the CloudFormation stack
+### Deploying the CloudFormation stack
 To deploy the stack, in the AWS console navigate to CloudFormation -> Stacks -> Create stack and enter the the AppEUI, AppKey, DevEUI, and Deployment bucket values for your sensor and Lambda code as shown below.

 ![CloudFormation](images/cloudformation.png)